konlanx/claude-eco/README.md

 - **No per-token energy is published for any Claude 4 model.** The Sonnet baseline is derived from Epoch AI's GPT-4o estimate (which Epoch itself describes as pessimistic) via Anthropic's input/output pricing ratio.
 - **Cache and tier ratios come from Anthropic's pricing**, not measured energy.
 Pricing reflects compute cost approximately but also includes margin and positioning — OpenAI prices cache reads at 0.5× (vs Anthropic's 0.10×), same physics, suggesting pricing is not a clean energy proxy.
 - **Water and CO₂ factors are global averages.** Your actual data center region and the grid mix supplying it will differ.
-- **Slow typing counts as idle.** Activity detection uses transcript timestamps; if you compose a prompt for more than 30 seconds without sending, the line flips to Total mid-composition.
+- **Slow typing counts as idle.** Activity detection uses transcript timestamps; if you compose a prompt for more than 30 seconds without sending, the line flips to Total / Project mid-composition.

 ## License